Over a decade of experience advising the Canadian liquor industry.

 Mark is a consultant to the BC wine and liquor industry.
 He was formerly one of Canada's best known wine lawyers (now retired from law practice).
 He has provided expert advice to the Canadian liquor industry since 2008.
 Mark has a B.A.
 (Honours) from UBC and a J.D. from Osgoode Hall Law School in Toronto.
 He is a member of the International Association of Wine Lawyers (Association Internationale des Juristes du Vin) and the American Society for Enology & Viticulture.
 He has also completed the Wine Executive Program at the University of California, Davis.
-Mark is the Chair of the Vancouver International Wine Festival.
+Mark is the Past Chair of the Vancouver International Wine Festival.

 In 2012, Mark appeared before the House of Commons Finance Committee as a witness in favour of Bill C-311 (the inter-provincial shipping law reform bill which became law in June 2012).
 In 2016, he appeared before the Standing Senate Committee on Banking, Trade and Commerce to discuss the issue of inter-provincial trade barriers and was quoted in their report "Tear Down These Barriers: Dismantling Canada's Internal Trade Barriers".

 Mark has been frequently quoted on wine law issues, including in the Globe and Mail, the Economist, the National Post, the Vancouver Sun, the Toronto Star, Canadian Lawyer, Lawyers Weekly, BC Business, Business in Vancouver, CBC radio, CBC television, Global television, Wine Spectator, Wine Business Monthly and Wines & Vines.